potcoin/potsight-api/README.md

-# *Reddsight API*
+# *Potsight API*

-*Reddsight API* is an open-source Reddcoin blockchain REST and websocket API.
-Reddsight API runs in NodeJS and uses LevelDB for storage.
+*Potsight API* is an open-source Potcoin blockchain REST and websocket API.
+Potsight API runs in NodeJS and uses LevelDB for storage.

 This is a backend-only service.
-If you're looking for a web frontend application, take a look at our official blockchain explorer [Reddsight](https://github.com/reddcoin-project/reddsight).
+If you're looking for a web frontend application, take a look at our official blockchain explorer [Potsight](https://github.com/potcoin/potsight).

-*Reddsight API* allows everyone to develop Reddcoin-related applications (such as wallets) that require certain information from the blockchain that reddcoind does not provide.
+*Potsight API* allows everyone to develop Potcoin-related applications (such as wallets) that require certain information from the blockchain that potcoind does not provide.

 ## Prerequisites

-* **reddcoind** - Download and install [Reddcoin](https://github.com/reddcoin-project/reddcoin).
+* **potcoind** - Download and install [Potcoin](https://github.com/potcoin/potcoin).

-*Reddsight API* needs a *trusted* reddcoind node to run. *Reddsight API* will connect to the node through the RPC API, Reddcoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.
+*Potsight API* needs a *trusted* potcoind node to run. *Potsight API* will connect to the node through the RPC API, Potcoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.

-Configure reddcoind to listen to RPC calls and set `txindex` to true. reddcoind must be running and must have finished downloading the blockchain **before** running *Reddsight API*.
+Configure potcoind to listen to RPC calls and set `txindex` to true. potcoind must be running and must have finished downloading the blockchain **before** running *Potsight API*.

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).